If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 One Mind Psyber Guide

 People often ask me what I think about mood-tracking (you should be tracking your mood if you have bipolar disorder; here’s how) and other mental health-related apps.
 Well, there are so many that I definitely can’t keep up.
 Luckily, I’ve found a guide that has.
 The One Mind Psyber Guide app reviews are a godsend.
 They list credibility, user experience, and transparency for each app.
 Check the app guide out here.
-(Keep in mind, these folks do have partners that weigh heavily into some of their other content but the website itself is a nonprofit.)
+(Keep in mind, these folks do have partners that weigh heavily into some of their other content, but the website itself is a nonprofit.)
+Unfortunately, funding for this project was cut and so this list is now out of date.

 Brain and Mental Illness Information